 The 5 largest broker dealers by assets under management.
-Top ranking biggest broker dealers in the U.S. by total AUM.
+Biggest broker dealers in the U.S. by total AUM.

 The 5 Largest Broker-Dealers Overview

-The five largest broker-dealers have millions of customers with trillions of dollars in assets.
-Together, they have the lion's share of the investment market.
-Let's take a closer look at these firms and see how they compare to each other.
+The five largest broker-dealers serve millions of customers and manage trillions of dollars in assets.
+Together, they hold a major share of the investment market.
+Here’s a closer look at these firms and how they stack up against each other.

 Fidelity Investments